dfbarrero/aiCourse/assignments/r2p2/introduction.md

 2. Change the robot used in the default scenario to *robot.json*.

 3. Create a new scenario based on the default scenario or any other of your choice.
-Please, observe that the scenario map is a simple image located in the folder *res/*, so you can use any image editor such as Gimp to do it.
+Please, observe that the scenario map is just an image located in the folder *res/*, so you can use any image editor such as Gimp to do it.

 ## Basic robot control

+The basics of robot control with R2P2 is straightforward, there is a control function that receives a vector of distances and return a tuple with linear and angular velocities.
+This function is invoked from within the control loop, wich is transparent to the programmer.
+Read the R2P2 developer manual to get more details about its API.

+Perform the following tasks:

 1.- Change the controller in the default scenario to the naïve controller and identify which behaviour this controller implements.